|Birth: ||Oct. 25, 1897|

 He was very well educated for his time.
 He told me that he had a MS in geophysics.
 He was an oilman, who rubbed shoulders with all the great oilmen of the 20th century in Texas.
 He was a member of the Petroleum Club in downtown Dallas.
 Can we say exclusive?
 He was pretty pompous; but he let himself be known just enough for me to know he put his pants on one leg at a time, just like everyone else.

 He worked a long time.
 After a long full time career, he worked as a consultant for oil well drillers, reading seismographs and recommending where to drill.
+I don't think he really knew how to play or just relax and enjoy himself.
+I never knew of any hobbies or activities he engaged in.
+He did fish rarely.
+I never even watched a football game with him on television.

 I remember him with fondness, there was the occasional trip to a private stocked lake for some fishing (I hated fishing then and I hate it now).
 However, I wonder if any of his other grandchildren ever think of him.
 Of the 7 grandchildren, only 3 grew up in Dallas near him.
 The other 4 lived out of town.
 Both of his daughters are deceased as of 2010.
 He had no sons.
-The Hogg name in my family line ended with his daughters, but we've traced male Hoggs, Hoges, Hogues, Haigs, and so without a break on back to the 900's A.D.
+The Hogg name in my family line ended with his daughters, but we've traced male Hoggs, Hoges, Hogues, Haigs, and so on without a break, back to the 900's A.D.

 Joseph Valentine Hogg (1871 - 1950)